jminjares4/Microprocessor-2-Lab-Template/Lab_8/README.md

 ## **Objective**

-* The objective for this lab understand how to use Espressif [`DAC`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/dac.html) driver.
-Digital to Analog Converter (DAC) is a peripheral that converts to digital signals to analog signals.
+* The objective for this is to lab understand how to use Espressif [`DAC`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/dac.html) driver.
+Digital to Analog Converter (DAC) is a peripheral that converts digital signals to analog signals.
 The ESP32 has *DAC* of 8-bit resolution ranging from 0-255 bit value or 0.0-3.3V.
 ESP32 has **only** two DAC channels: channel 1 (GPIO 25) and channel 2 (GPIO 26).
 Students must generate a triangle wave with `channel 1` and sine wave with `channel 2`.

 | Tasks         |   Description                       |
 | :---          |   :---                              |